Tiny-Walnut-Games/FractalSemantics/docs/EXP01_PUBLICATION_CHECKLIST.md

 - ✅ Comprehensive documentation created
 - ✅ Code quality standards met
 - ✅ CI/CD pipeline operational
+- ✅ All 5 publication-quality figures generated (300 DPI)
+- ✅ Results archived in VALIDATION_RESULTS_PHASE1.json with metadata
+- ✅ Summary document created and updated with production results
+- ✅ README updated with EXP-01 section

 ### Pending Items

-- ⏳ Figure generation requires matplotlib installation
 - ⏳ Peer review process needs to be initiated
+- ⏳ Results need to be tagged with version number
-- ⏳ Results archival script needs to be run
+- ⏳ DOI needs to be reserved on Zenodo
-- ⏳ Summary document needs to be written
+- ⏳ CITATION.cff needs to be created

 ### Blockers